AzharShakeel/AzharShakeel/README.md

 ## `04` &nbsp; Engineering Philosophy

-&nbsp;&nbsp;&nbsp;**`[01]` UNIX-NATIVE BY DESIGN** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Not deployed on Linux. *Architected* in Linux.
-Modular at every layer, minimal footprint, no debt baked in at the foundation.
+&nbsp;&nbsp;&nbsp;**`[01]` UNIX-NATIVE BY DESIGN** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Not deployed on Linux — *architected* in it.
+Modular at every layer, minimal footprint, zero debt at the foundation.

-&nbsp;&nbsp;&nbsp;**`[02]` PRODUCTION MEANS PRODUCTION** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;What ships is auditable, load-tested, and repeatable.
+&nbsp;&nbsp;&nbsp;**`[02]` PRODUCTION MEANS PRODUCTION** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Auditable, load-tested, repeatable.
 Stability is engineered in — not patched after the fact.

-&nbsp;&nbsp;&nbsp;**`[03]` KNOWLEDGE IS INFRASTRUCTURE** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Every system built compounds into a private body of work.
-The gaps close.
-The edge sharpens.
+&nbsp;&nbsp;&nbsp;**`[03]` KNOWLEDGE IS INFRASTRUCTURE** &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Every system compounds into a private body of work.
+The gaps close, the edge sharpens.
 No destination — only depth.

 ---